-Medicare Advantage Plans provide all of your Part A and Part B benefits, excluding clinical trials, hospice services, and, for a temporary time, some new benefits that come from legislation or national coverage determinations.
-Plans must cover all emergency and urgent care and almost all medically necessary services Original Medicare covers.
-If you’re in a Medicare Advantage Plan, Original Medicare will still help cover the cost for hospice care, some new Medicare benefits, and some costs for clinical research studies.
+Medicare Advantage Plans provide all of your Part A and Part B benefits, including new benefits that come from laws or Medicare policy decisions.
+Plans must cover all emergency and urgent care (both physical and mental), and almost all medically necessary services Original Medicare covers.
+Medicare Advantage Plan benefits exclude clinical trials and hospice services.
+But if you’re in a Medicare Advantage Plan, Original Medicare will still help cover your costs for hospice care, and some costs for clinical research studies.

 The plan can choose not to cover the costs of services that aren't